 Where can I use PayPass?

-The use of this technology is spreading globally, and there is already a long list of businesses in Australia that accept contactless payments.
+You can use your Commonwealth Bank MasterCard for contactless payments wherever PayPass is accepted.
 Some of the popular names on this list include Coles, Myer, 7-Eleven, Woolworths, Caltex, Bunnings, IGA convenience stores, Dymocks, Subway, Newslink, Terry White Chemists, Chicken Treat Stores, and Foodworks.
-More and more businesses are turning to this technology on an ongoing basis, and you can only expect the number of contactless terminals in the country to grow.

 How are my PayPass purchases secured?